 In a competitive business environment, the savvy organization knows that the lifeblood of their company lies in the veins of customer satisfaction.
 The way to outperform the competition is by going the extra mile to impress your customers.
 With this in mind, the importance of live customer service and engagement cannot be overstated.

-Of these many methods, one channel stands out among the rest in almost every respect: live chat.
+Of these many methods, one channel stands out among the rest in almost every respect: live chat software.

 Live chat has the highest satisfaction rates among all support channels.
 But live chat is more than just support, it can also help boost sales.
 It is more effective than conventional cold calls and emails because of its less intrusive style.
 In fact, live chat is being used more extensively for sales than for support now.